If you live in one jurisdiction and work in another you may be eligible for health care both where you live and where you work.

 - You are living in Ireland and working in another EU/EEA country or Switzerland and are liable to pay Social Insurance Contributions in that country

-For further information please visit - www.hse.ie - Your Guide to Medical Cards
+- For further information please visit the All About Medical Cards on the HSE website.

 Retired Cross Border Workers